emacs-mirror/emacs/mps/manual/source/guide/advanced.rst

 with the same hash does.)

-When a table is rehashed, call :c:func:`mps_ld_reset` to clear the location dependency, and the :c:func:`mps_ld_add` for each key before it is added back to the table.
+When a table is rehashed, call :c:func:`mps_ld_reset` to clear the location dependency, and then :c:func:`mps_ld_add` for each key before it is added back to the table.

 .. note::